SOPHIE KASTNER

 Bio

-Sophie is currently pursuing a master’s degree in composition at McGill University, studying with Melissa Hui.
-Originally from New York State, she earned her Bachelor’s degree at Skidmore College where she studied composition with Evan Mack and voice with Sylvia Stoner-Hawkins.
-She has written works for voice, choir, wind quintet, string quartet, piano, and orchestra.
+Sophie graduated from the McGill Schulich School of music in June 2022 with a Master’s in Music Composition, studying with Melissa Hui.
+Originally from New York State, she earned her Bachelor’s degree at Skidmore College in June 2019, where she studied composition with Evan Mack and voice with Sylvia Stoner-Hawkins.
+She has written works for voice, choir, chamber ensembles, piano, and orchestra.